Skip to content

 United States

-In March 2026, Shield AI and Swiss manufacturer Destinus completed a two-month Hivemind autonomy integration campaign in Segovia, Spain, flying the software on the Hornet combat drone.1 The tests demonstrated real-time autonomous route adaptation, a capability the Air Force considers essential for contested environments where GPS and communications links are degraded.
+Shield AI and Swiss manufacturer Destinus completed a 2-month Hivemind autonomy integration campaign on the Hornet combat drone in Segovia, Spain in March 2026.
+The tests demonstrated real-time autonomous route adaptation in a GPS-degraded environment.

 A new procurement rule converts the FCC's foreign drone ban into a binding compliance requirement for every federal contractor.